Section Table of Contents

 Additionally, the Department utilizes a wide variety of technology tools to further enhance its effectiveness and magnify its efficiency.
 Today, most offices increasingly rely on digital video conferences, virtual presence posts, and websites to support their missions.
 The Department also leverages social networking Web tools to engage in dialogue with a broader audience.
 See Department websites of interest.

-The Department of State has strengthened program and project management through enhanced guidelines to better align and manage programs with best practices and policy priorities.
-The Department uses the Managing for Results (MfR) Framework, which encourages enterprise-wide linkages of strategic planning, budgeting, managing, and improving results.
-The purpose of the MfR Framework is to help bureaus and missions achieve improved outcomes by conducting policy, resource, and program decision making that is informed by strategic planning and data gleaned through rigorous monitoring and evaluation practices.
+The Department of State has strengthened program and project management through enhanced guidelines to better align programs with best practices and policy priorities.
+The Department uses the Managing for Results (MfR) Framework to foster enterprise-wide linkages of strategic planning, budgeting, managing, and improving results.
+Bureaus and missions can achieve better outcomes by engaging in policy, resource, and program decision making that is informed by strategic planning and data gleaned through rigorous monitoring and evaluation practices.

 The Department of State and USAID published its FY 2018-2022 JSP in February 2018 following a consultative process that involved the senior leadership of the two agencies, bureau leadership, and subject matter experts.
-The JSP lays out the strategic direction of U.S. diplomacy and development efforts over the next four years.
+The JSP outlines the strategic direction of U.S. diplomacy and development efforts during this four-year period.
 Its goals and objectives articulate how State and USAID will enable the United States to succeed in a competitive globalized era, and how our agencies adapt on delivering our missions.
 It contains four goals and 16 objectives as shown in the “State-USAID Joint Strategic Goal Framework.”

 |Goal 1: Protect America’s Security at Home and Abroad|